 Regardless of whether your end goal is to learn Flask or Django, start with Flask.
 It's a great tool for learning web development fundamentals and best practices along with the core pieces of a web framework that are common to almost all frameworks.

 - Django has a lot of overhead.
-From the project structure to the settings to installing a number of nuts and bolts that you don't know anything about, you will get lost and end up learning more about Django itself than the actual fundamentals.
+From the project structure to the settings to installing a number of nuts and bolts that you don't know anything about, you'll get lost and end up learning more about Django itself than the actual fundamentals.

 In almost all cases, it's recommended to learn Flask before Django.
 The only time you should deviate from that is when you just need to get an app up quick to satisfy some external stakeholder.
 Just be sure to work your way back to Flask to learn the basics at some point.